A Little Romance: Plot

 Because they cannot return to the hotel, they join a bicycle race to escape Verona.
 When Julius falls behind, Lauren persuades Daniel to go back for him.
 They find him collapsed from exhaustion.
 Daniel worms his background out of Julius, who also confesses that he both picked Bob's pocket and stole the money for their train tickets, disappointing Lauren.
 Lauren then reveals that she will move back to the United States permanently in two weeks.
 She wanted to take a gondola to the Bridge of Sighs and kiss Daniel so they could love each other forever.
 She berates Julius by dismissing all his stories as lies.
 Julius admits he lied about some things but insists the legend can be true.
 Daniel decides he still wants to go to Venice with Lauren, and Julius joins them.

 In Venice, they spend the night in St. Mark's Basilica, until a chance meeting with the Duryeas sets them on the run again hours before sunset.
 Julius hides them in a movie theater and gives them his remaining cash, promising to return a half-hour before sunset.
 However, when they are inside, Julius turns himself into the police searching for them; despite being attacked by an inspector, he refuses to reveal Lauren and Daniel's whereabouts.
 The two fall asleep during the film and wake with just a few minutes remaining.
 They manage to find a gondola and make it to the bridge in time to kiss while the bells are still pealing.
 In the police station, Julius reveals their whereabouts, assuming that they have accomplished their goal.

 After some days pass, Lauren is preparing to leave for the United States.
 She notices Daniel standing across the street, waiting to say goodbye to her.
-Her mother objects, but her stepfather allows her to go ahead.
+Kay objects, but Richard allows her to go ahead.
 Pledging not to become “like everybody else”, Lauren and Daniel share a final kiss.
 She looks up and notices Julius (who apparently got all charges dropped) waving to her from a nearby bench.
 She rushes over, embraces him, and bids him farewell, then runs back to the car.
-As the car pulls away, Daniel and Lauren wave to each other for the last time, as Daniel leaps into the air.
+As the car pulls away, Daniel and Lauren wave to each other for the last time, but Daniel runs after their car.
+When another car pulls in front of Daniel he leaps into the air so Lauren can see he is not far behind.